-- · Keep the caller on the line for as long as possible. - Immediately upon termination of call, DO NOT HANG UP, but from a different phone, contact authorities with information and await instructions. - If possible, write a note to a colleague to call the authorities. - · Listen carefully.
-Be polite and show interest. - Try to keep the caller talking to learn more information. - If your phone has a display, copy the number and/or letters on the window display. - Complete the Bomb Threat Checklist immediately.
-Write down as much detail as you can remember.
-Try to get exact words. - DO NOT HANG UP, even if the caller does.

-If a bomb threat is received by written note If a bomb threat is received by e-mail/social media Call 911 Notify building administrator Handle note as minimally as possible Do not remove threats from walls, mirrors, or other locations Call 911 Notify building administrator Do not delete the message Signs of a suspicious package Excessive/Foreign/No/Non-cancelled postage Protruding wires, foil, string, or tape Incorrect titles Stains Misspelled words Strange odor No return address Strange sounds Poorly handwritten or cut and paste lettering Unexpected delivery Endorsements such as: "Fragile - Handle with Care," "Rush - Do not delay," "To be opened in the privacy of" Do not touch suspicious packages Do not use two-way radios or cell phones
+CP-4 (12/16) New Yo rk State Police Bomb Threat Checklist Place under your phone or save to your computer desktop rees and decision makers of commercial facilities, schools, etc. led manner with first responders and other stakeholders. remain calm and obtain information with the checklist.
+If a bomb threat is received by phone with information and await instructions.
+If possible, write a note to a colleague to call the Listen carefully.
+Be polite and show interest.
+Try to keep the caller talking to learn more infor If your phone has a display, copy the number and HANG UP, but from a different phone, contact authorities e authorities. mation.
+Call 911 Call 911 Notify building administrator Notify building administrator Handle note as minimally as possible Do not delete the message Do not remove threats from walls, mirrors, or other locations Signs of a suspicious package Excessive/Foreign/No/Non-cancelled postage Protruding wires, foil, string, or tape Incorrect titles Stains Misspelled words Strange odor No return address Strange sounds Poorly handwritten or cut and paste lettering Unexpected delivery Endorsements such as: "Fragile - Handle with of" Care," "Rush - Do not delay," "To be opened in the privacy Do not touch suspicious packages Do not use two-way radios or cell phones